willnorris/imageproxy/README.md

 conversion if no transformation is requested.

-Run `imageproxy -help` for a complete list of flags the command accepts.
-If you want to use a different caching implementation, it's probably easiest to just make a copy of `cmd/imageproxy/main.go` and customize it to fit your needs... it's a very simple command.
+Run `pixie -help` for a complete list of flags the command accepts.
+If you want to use a different caching implementation, it's probably easiest to just make a copy of `cmd/pixie/main.go` and customize it to fit your needs... it's a very simple command.

 ## Deploying ##